In this presentation, Madia Jamgochian introduces us to the anti-inflammatory diet for multiple sclerosis (MS). The main points she covers are:

 Essential Fatty Acid Balance

-Fatty acids are important for the body.
+Any anti-inflammatory diet for MS needs to include fatty acids.
+Fatty acids are essential for the body.
 Most of us have heard of omega fatty acids, but did you know that they are not all equally important?
 In fact, we should probably reduce some of them in our diet and increase others significantly.
 Most of us eat far too many omega 6’s and not enough, omega 3’s.
 A helpful motto might be: “Nix the 6, and eat the 3” when it comes to choosing your meals.

 Omega 6: Overconsumed